salsavags/rpcs3/BUILDING.md

 #### Building the projects

 Generate the SLN file using CMake.
-You can use the `--preset msvc` command-line option for convenience
+You can use the `--preset msvc` command-line option for convenience.

 From inside VS: